salvatorefara/guitar_fretboard_learner/README.md

 # Guitar Fretboard Learner

 Web app to learn the notes on the guitar fretboard.
 Practice playing the notes on your instrument as they appear on screen.
-This app will use your device's microphone to pick up each note you play and tell you if it's right or wrong.
+This app uses your device's microphone to pick up each note you play and tell you if it's right or wrong.
-Needless to say, this app will work best in a quiet environment.
+Needless to say, this app works best in a quiet environment.

 Try it [here](https://guitar-fretboard-learner-zeta.vercel.app/).